 - A conflict of interest check will be carried out by our clerks upon receipt of an instruction and alternative arrangements made, including the transfer to another chambers, if required.

-- If you have a specific deadline you must tell us at the earliest possible opportunity so that we can take account of it when selecting a barrister who can complete the work within the time available for the fee to be payable.
+- If you have a specific deadline you must tell us at the earliest possible opportunity so that we can take account of that deadline when selecting a barrister who will be able to complete the work within the time available as well as for the fee which is to be payable.

-- The client will be advised promptly of the outcome of court appearances and of the next stage in the case.
+- You will be advised promptly of the outcome of court appearances and of the next stage in the case.

 - If a brief needs to be reallocated due to factors beyond our control, then the professional client will be advised by telephone at the earliest opportunity and the instructions reallocated to a barrister of equal standing and experience, only with the prior agreement of the professional client.